kognetiks/kognetiks-chatbot/README.md

 - GPT-4 Turbo ('gpt-4-1106-preview')

 **🚀 Elevate Your Website Experience**
-Chatbot ChatGPT is more than just a plugin – it's a transformational tool for your website.
+Kognetiks Chatbot is more than just a plugin – it's a transformational tool for your website.
 With advanced AI technology at its core, it promises a unique and interactive experience for your visitors.

-Get Chatbot ChatGPT today and redefine your WordPress site with intelligence and a personal touch.
+Get Kognetiks Chatbot today and redefine your WordPress site with intelligence and a personal touch.

 **Note:** This plugin requires an API key from OpenAI.
 Obtain yours at [OpenAI API Keys](https://platform.openai.com/account/api-keys).